 Long, light layers will keep you cool while protecting you from things like bramble scratches, nettles, and insects.

 If you’re going to be walking at night, you need to make sure you can be seen.
-Even if you’re only using footpaths, it’s worth bearing this in mind as even being hit by a cyclist can be very dangerous.
+Even if you’re only using footpaths, it’s worth bearing this in mind.
+Indeed, even a strike by a cyclist can be very dangerous.